dahankzter/pathmod-rs/README.md

 Pathmod — derive tiny, composable accessors for ergonomic, type-safe deep mutation.

 Overview
-- Derive-first API: #[derive(Accessor)] generates tiny accessors for each field.
+- Derive-centric API: #[derive(Accessor)] generates tiny, const accessors for each field (named or tuple) as inherent pub methods on your type.
+Use the single pathmod crate (re-export) for a smooth UX.
-- Compose accessors: Chain accessors to focus deeply nested fields without boilerplate.
+- Composition-first ergonomics: Chain accessors to focus deeply nested fields without boilerplate using Accessor::compose.
-- Zero-copy projection: Accessors are Copy, represented as a byte offset from the root type to the field.
+- Zero-copy projection: Accessors are Copy and represented as a byte offset from the root type to the field; composition is O(1) offset addition.
 - Safe surface: All public APIs are safe; unsafe is contained inside the core crate.
-- Re-export crate: Use the single pathmod crate for a smooth user experience.

 Why?
 (Rationale)
 Rust encourages explicit ownership and borrowing, but it can be verbose to tunnel through nested structs just to tweak a leaf field.
 Pathmod gives you tiny, composable “field lenses” you can derive and chain: